TankMermaid/gene_enrichments/README.md

 If you use the code provided here, please cite the following paper:

-Levy, Clingenpeel, Salas Gonzales, Herrera Paredes, Stillman, Monteiro, Rangel Alvarez, Lundberg, Lu, LEbeis, Jin, McDonald, Feltcher, Glavina del Rio, Grant, Doty, Ley, Pelletier, Tringe, Woyke & Dangl.
+Levy, Clingenpeel, Salas Gonzales, Herrera Paredes, Stillman, Monteiro, Rangel Alvarez, Lundberg, Lu, Lebeis, Jin, McDonald, Feltcher, Glavina del Rio, Grant, Doty, Ley, Pelletier, Tringe, Woyke & Dangl.
 "Genetic determinants of bacterial adaptation to plants".
 2017. *in preparation*.

 ## Requiremnts

-The R code requires several R packages that are availabe online, as well as the [AMOR](https://github.com/surh/AMOR) package.
+The R code requires several R packages that are availabe online via CRAN, as well as the [AMOR](https://github.com/surh/AMOR) package.

 Perl code was run with perl v5.8.8, but it should work on any recent Perl5 version.
-The pipelines implemented in perl require a cluster using LSF to work.
+The pipelines implemented in perl require a computer cluster using LSF to work.

 ## Copyright
     (C) Copyright 2017 Sur Herrera Paredes